vichargrave/vichargrave.github.io/_posts/2019-04-17-packet-capture-with-tshark-and-elasticsearch.md

 ...
   }
   ,
+  {
+    "_index": "packets-2019-04-18",
+    "_type": "pcap_file",
+    "_score": null,
+    "_source": {
+      "layers": {
+        "frame": {
+          "frame.interface_id": "0",
+          "frame.interface_id_tree": {
+            "frame.interface_name": "en0"
+          },
 ...
+  }
+  ,
+...
 {% endhighlight %}

 A new packet begins at line 16.
+Ultimately what we want to index in Elasticsearch is the `layers` JSON object.
+The Elasticsearch metafields produced by *tshark* in lines 5 - 6 must be filtered out since they will be set by Elasticsearch when packets are indexed.
+The leading bracket and opening curly brace in lines 1 and 2 must go as well as the trailing curly brace and comma in lines 14 and 15.

-Ultimately what we want to index in Elasticsearch is the `layers` JSON object and all of is elements, stripping out lines like 1 - 6 and 14 - 15 from each packet.
-The *_filter_line()* method does par of the job by getting rid of any line that contains an open bracket `[`, a single comment with no other characters on the line, and any blank lines.
+The *_filter_line()* method does part of the job by getting rid of any line that contains an open bracket `[`, a single comment with no other characters on the line, and any blank lines.

 {% highlight python linenos %}
     def _filter_line(self, line):